sunnieeeeeee/finance-month-end-automation/README.md

 # Financial Month-End Closing Automation with AI-Assisted Reporting

-## Business Impact

-This project is designed to support financial month-end closing by reducing repetitive manual work.

-It helps finance teams:

-- Automatically consolidate Excel reports from multiple departments
-- Standardize inconsistent column names and formats
-- Detect abnormal records before reporting
-- Generate AI-assisted financial summaries for faster review

-The goal is not to replace finance staff, but to reduce manual data preparation time and allow staff to focus on review, judgment, and decision-making.
 ## Project Overview
 This project simulates a financial month-end closing process and builds an automated workflow for financial data integration, anomaly detection, and AI-assisted reporting.